MrTim/js-munich-2020-spring/finalProjects/stockPrice/stockPrice.md

 ## What is diffcult
 Applications itself is not really complex, but there would be interesting places.
 Some of them:

-1. Usage of external api.
-Ofc teachers can provide placeholder hunctions to work with this api, but you should be able to understand the idea of it.
+1. Usage of external API.
+Ofc teachers can provide placeholder functions to work with this API, but you should be able to understand the idea of it at the end.
 2. How to make loader be diplayible after user clicked on something and after data arrived?
+3. More to come...

 ## External resource
 API would be taken from this website: https://www.alphavantage.co/